lee-lab-skku/vscode-zotero-bbt/README.md

 1. `*.bib` file in `quarto` or `latex` file header (for quarto, this includes `_quarto.yml`)
 1. `bibliography.bib` or `references.bib` file in the workspace root directory
-1. Any `*.bib` file i the workspace root directory.
+1. Any `*.bib` file in the workspace root directory.
 1. If none of above is available, ask user to provide path, or create a new one (you still need to add the file to `quarto` or `latex` header).

 ### Open PDF/Zotero entry/DOI of citation item under cursor (`zotero.openItem`)